stephengaito/documentArchive/racket/design/sprints/sprint-002-initial-building.md

 ## Tasks

-* build a simple frontend/backend using Zepto.js/Racket

-* Be able to specify a language syntax
- * Be able to specify a language syntax
- * Be able to specify language axioms
+* setup testing infra-structure which is integrated with the design descriptions.

-* Build a simple tool to read a context-free description of an AST and compile it into a collection of Racket structures.
+* build a simple frontend/backend based diSimpExplorer tool using Zepto.js/Racket which allows the user to browse a live collection of languages and language mappings.

-* Load a language artefact

-* Be able to write out a simple computational "proof"

-* Rudimentary verification of a simple "proof"

-All of the above are to be as simple as possible using flat Racket/text files.
+* extend the diSimp tool to initialise a diSimp tool workspace in which to save the languages and mappings.

+* extend the diSimp tool to setup/install any required diSimpExplorer libraries. (if any are required to be local the the workspace rather than globally located inside the diSimpExplorer package.

 ## Features